Should I combine my retirement accounts?

 Here’s how to get started

-If you have a balance in a former employer’s retirement plan, in most cases you can roll over the money to your current employer’s plan.
+If you have a balance in a former employer's retirement plan, in most cases you can roll over the money to your current plan.
+Check your current plan's rules to make sure rollovers are allowed.

 How to roll over an IRA to a Vanguard IRA®

-Alternatively, if you’re interested in rolling over an outside account into a Vanguard IRA, call 800-551-8631 or click here.
+Alternatively, if you’re interested in rolling over an outside account to a Vanguard IRA, call 800-551-8631 or click here.

 HELPFUL HINT

-If you roll over your old plan money into your current plan, you might be able to access the money through a loan.
+If you roll over your old plan money to your current plan, you might be able to access the money through a loan.

 Whenever you invest, there’s a chance you could lose the money.
-Diversification does not ensure a profit or protect against a loss.
+Diversifying means having different types of investments.
+It doesn’t guarantee you’ll make a profit or that you won’t lose money.